 - Meanwhile, lightly chop nuts and coconut.
 Add to bowl with remaining olive oil mixture.
 Stir.

 - Remove from oven and cool.
-Store in an airtight container for up to two weeks.
+Store in an airtight container for up to a month.

 - Garnish with dried fruit before serving.

 • Recipe adapted from Megan via The Kitchn.